Southern Railway routes west of Salisbury: Independent railways

 There were three other lines in Devon and Cornwall that were associated with the LSWR or its successor the Southern Railway.

-The Plymouth, Devonport and South Western Junction Railway (PD&SWJR) has been referred to above as responsible for the construction of the line between Lydford and Devonport; on completion, it leased that line to the LSWR and took no role in its operation.
+The Plymouth, Devonport and South Western Junction Railway (PD&SWJR) was responsible for the construction of the line between Lydford and Devonport; on completion, it leased that line to the LSWR and took no role in its operation.
 However, it also constructed a branch line from Bere Alston to Callington, partly constructed over the earlier East Cornwall Mineral Railway line.
 The branch line was operated by the Company, which remained independent until nationalisation of the railways under the Transport Act 1947.

 The Lynton and Barnstaple Railway was a narrow gauge line joining the coast resort of Lynton to the market town of Barnstaple.
 It opened in May 1898, using the track gauge of 1 ft 11½ in (597 mm).
 It was not commercially successful; it was absorbed into the Southern Railway group at the grouping of the railways in 1923, but it closed in September 1935.

 The North Devon and Cornwall Junction Light Railway opened on 27 July 1925, after narrow gauge mineral tramways built to serve the china clay industry were upgraded.
 The line remained independent until the nationalisation of the railways in 1948.